- IITH is hiring Research Staff for “5G Testbed Project”

 - The list of candidates selected for Summer Internship 2018

-- CSE Dept is currently accepting applications for the Internship admission
+- We are currently accepting applications for the M.Tech programme

 - Thomas Valerrian Pasca, Himank Gupta, and Sumanta Patro won the Best Academic Demo Award in COMSNETS 2018